Here's all you need to know about HELP Debt Indexation.

 Benefits of paying off your HELP Debt early

 Paying off your HELP debt early can be an often overlooked yet strategically helpful move in achieving your financial goals.
-By paying off your HELP debt early, you can not only avoid additional indexation increases, but increase your available income and loan borrowing capacity.
+Some of the reasons you might choose to pay off your HELP debt early include:

 While your HELP debt can seem like a set-and-forget kind of deal, there are numerous strategies you can employ to get the most out of your loans and make it work best for your circumstances.